lukeocodes/deved-platform/content/blog/en/ban-the-trolls-adding-moderation-to-the-video-api.md

 ## Out of Bounds

 There are a few processes you should put in place that are outside the bounds of this post.
-We'll discuss a few of them conceptually, but implementation specifics are dependant on your applications' architecture.
+We'll discuss a few of them conceptually, but implementation specifics are dependent on your applications' architecture.

 ### You're Out of Here